 How I Work

-My approach to therapy is integrative and focuses on the specific needs of each individual client.
+My approach to therapy is integrative and focuses on the specific needs of each individual.
 In therapy, I seek to provide a warm and non-judgmental space for you to process your concerns.
-Life is hard, and we often find we find ourselves caught up in challenges in our relationships, in our personal lives, and at work.
 Whether your life feels overwhelming or underwhelming, I believe that the care, courage, and curiosity that you find in therapy can go a long way in helping you find new possibilities.
 Regardless of your past and present challenges, I work from the perspective that you have resilience and strengths we can tap into as we work together to explore new possibilities in your life and relationships.

 I received a bachelors in psychology from Stanford University and my doctorate in clinical psychology from The Chicago School of Professional Psychology at Washington, D.C.
-As a graduate student, I have completed training in Children's Hospital of Atlanta, where I provided neuropsychological testing services to children who suffer from medical disabilities.
-For the past four years, I have provided therapy and psychological assessments to children, adolescents, and adults in a college counseling center as well as in private practice settings.
+As a graduate student, I have completed training at Children's Hospital of Atlanta, where I provided neuropsychological testing services to children who suffer from medical disabilities.
+For the past four years, I have provided individual psychotherapy and psychological assessments to children, adolescents, and adults in a college counseling center as well as in private practice settings.

 Services